tshr-d-dragon/House_Prices_Precitor/README.md

 ### A ML Regression project to predict residential house prices in Ames, Iowa, US

-This projects helps predicting the residential house prices in Ames (Iowa, US) provided the features described in data_description.txt file
+This projects helps predicting the residential house prices in Ames (Iowa, US) provided the features mentioned in data_description.txt file along with their descriptions.

 ## Project Structure